 How did you come to work for MarCom Group?
 What kinds of projects did you start out on?

 Upon graduating, I scoured the internet for design jobs in Northern Virginia.
-My search led me to MarCom Group in Fairfax, where I resided at the time.
+My search led me to MarCom Group in Fairfax, my hometown and current residence.
 Their portfolio really impressed me, so I reached out to them.
 I worked on advertising campaigns, crafted marketing materials, and designed booth exhibits.
 I also took on the challenge of learning to code, allowing me to build websites from the ground up.

 What are some of your favorite projects and campaigns?